Pleurothotonus: Symptoms

 The predominant symptom of Pisa syndrome is dystonia.
 Dystonia is a neurological movement disorder characterized by sustained muscle contraction leading to abnormal posture, twisting, and repetitive movement.
 In Pisa Syndrome specifically there is commonly a tonic flexion of the trunk of the body to one side, leading to a slight lean (reminiscent of the Leaning Tower of Pisa, hence the name "Pisa syndrome").
+To be classified as Pisa syndrome, there must be a constant lateral curve of the spine, without any evidence of rotation in the spinal bones.
 This is usually associated with a backward axial rotation of the spine and indifferent to markedly abnormal posture.
 Patients diagnosed with Pisa Syndrome usually experience either acute dystonia or tardive dystonia, also known as tardive dyskinesia.
 Differential diagnosis between the two may be hard to accomplish without a complete patient history, since both types of dystonia may occur simultaneously in a patient.
 These symptoms generally disappear after discontinuation of the antipsychotic drug.
 The time of onset of symptoms may vary depending on drug being administered and the neurological characteristics of the patient in question.